irritant/WAC-2016-Tutorial/README.markdown

 ### Tom-Tom & Kick

-The procudure for creating tom-tom and kick sounds from the snare sound is similar for both FM and subtractive sounds.
+The procedure for creating tom-tom and kick sounds from the snare sound is similar for both FM and subtractive sounds.
 See _Subtractive Sound Design Tips_.

 ### Hi-Hats and Cymbals